microsoft/BotBuilder-V3/en-us/Skype/getting-started.md

 4. [Register](https://dev.botframework.com/#/bots/new) the bot with the Microsoft Bot Framework, which will automatically add Skype as a channel. **When you first register a bot it will be in Preview**, which means it can be added by up to 100 users using an [add button or URL](#add-button-or-URL).
 To remove the limit you can easily publish it in Skype using the Microsoft Bot Framework.
 5. [Add the bot](#adding-a-bot) to Skype and test

-### Developer version of the Skype Web App
-{:.no_toc}

-You should test Skype bots using the **developer version of the Skype Web App** until updated Skype apps for desktop and mobile are available at the end of July.
+You should test Skype bots using the <a href="https://web.skype.com/en/?ecsoverride=developer" target='_blank'><b>developer version of the Skype Web App</b></a> until updated Skype apps for desktop and mobile are available at the end of July.

-* Go to <a href="https://web.skype.com">https://web.skype.com</a>
-* Sign in using your Skype credentials
-* Copy and paste the following URL into the address bar of the browser **https://web.skype.com/en/?ecsoverride=developer**

 ## Publishing